shopware/docs/resources/references/security.md

 ## SQL injection

 SQL injection allows an attacker to execute new or modify existing SQL statements to access information that they are not allowed to access.
-[SQL injection](https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/security.html)
+By mainly using our own [Data Abstraction Layer](https://developer.shopware.com/docs/concepts/framework/data-abstraction-layer.html), that does not expose SQL directly, most of the SQL injection attack vectors are prevented.
+Whenever direct SQL is being used, the [best practices from Doctrine DBAL](https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/security.html) are followed to ensure proper escaping of user input.